 The primary market mostly represents the webpage of project developers, where the presale is intended.
-Here, you can connect, for example, your MetaMask Wallet and make transactions.
+Here, you can connect, for example, to your MetaMask Wallet and make transactions.
 Please, be careful.
 Not every project can be trustworthy, but we can cover this topic in another article.
 The secondary market is represented by platforms outside the project on the web.
-The best known and most trusted platforms are, for example, OpenSea, Rarible or KnownOrigin.
+The most trusted platforms are, for example, OpenSea, Rarible or KnownOrigin.
 Those are the markets, where demand meets supply and price is set accordingly.

-As you can see, crypto evolved into the other forms of use cases, such as NFTs or Web 3.0.
+As you can see, crypto evolved into other forms of use cases, such as NFTs or Web 3.0.
 As technology innovates progressively, the ability to use crypto is expanding.

 Bitcoin is becoming glorified, and other altcoins are normalized and accepted by more and more people.
-We suppose it wouldn’t be possible without one Floridian guy who decided to purchase pizzas with the virtual currency back in 2010.
+We suppose it wouldn’t be possible without one Floridian guy who decided to purchase pizzas with virtual currency back in 2010.